Capnography: No Trace = Wrong Place

 The Royal College of Anaesthetists (RCoA) and the Difficult Airway Society (DAS) have collaborated to create the video resource Capnography: No Trace = Wrong Place.

 Presented by Professor Tim Cook, the video shares the important message that during cardiac arrest, if a capnography trace is completely flat, oesophogeal intubation should be assumed until proven otherwise.

 The College recommends that all clinicians involved in the management of airways should take the time to watch this video and help share this important message.
-The video is accompanied by a slideshow presentation.
-It is recommended that this presentation is given at the next departmental meeting.
+The slideshow presentation from the video is available on request and can be used in departmental meetings.

 Recently there have been two patient deaths associated with oesophageal intubation, which are highlighted in Coroner’s Reports available at www.judiciary.uk – more details are available in the video and within the slideshow presentation.